 - Hydromorphone oral tablet is available as both a generic and brand-name drug.
 Brand name: Dilaudid.

-- Hydromorphone is also available in a liquid oral solution and a solution that a healthcare provider gives you in an injection.
+- Hydromorphone is also available in a liquid oral solution and a solution that a healthcare professional gives you in an injection.

-- Hydromorphone oral tablet is an opioid that’s used to treat severe pain that isn’t controlled by other treatments.
+- Hydromorphone is an opioid that’s used to treat severe pain that isn’t controlled by other treatments.